research-team/robot-dream/doc/architecture.md

 ##### Narrative

+The narrative is the form of generalization of logical rules and neuronal circuits into logical rules based on temporal sequential patterns.
-The stable sequence of the neuronal patterns/circuits invocations could be generalized in one high-level construct of the temporal probabilistic rules system.
+The sequential neuronal pattern could be generalized into form of higher level concept or and consequent of the pattern activation.

-...
+From the perspective of temporal logical rules the sequence of logical patterns could be generalized in the form of logical inference final consequent.
+The narrative could be understood as form of clustering of neuronal pattern circuits in high-level abstractions as well as sequential patterns of temporal [probabilistic] logic in high-level logical concepts.

 ##### Fusion